misspoken69/MiseryAntiNuke/README.md

 | `m!antinukeoff`| Turn off the anti-nuke.|

 ## Help/Credits
-- This was made by Misspoken#1122 (me) so if you need help, message me on Discord!
-This took like 37 hours to make so don't skid lmaoo
+This was made by Misspoken#1122 (me) so if you need help, message me on Discord!
+This took like 37 hours to make so don't skid